 While insurance companies tend to dislike it when you hire a Public Adjuster (because they end up paying out 747% more), they cannot go up on your insurance premium because of that reason.
 If insurance premiums are raised, it’s usually when many claims are being filed in one small area and the entire region’s premiums will go up, not just yours.

 4.)
-YOUR INSURANCE CARRIER WILL DROP YOU IF YOU USE A PUBLIC ADJUSTER.
+YOUR INSURANCE CARRIER WILL DROP YOU IF YOU USE A PUBLIC ADJUSTER

+FALSE: Because of the state code of ethics, they cannot drop your coverage to retaliate.
 While your insurance carrier can choose to non-renew your policy for ANY reason they see fit after your policy period is up, they cannot suddenly drop your coverage because you’ve decided to hire an advocate.
-Usually carriers only drop coverage if you stop paying your premiums or a loss is deemed negligent on your part.
+Usually, insurance carriers only drop coverage if you stop paying your premiums or a loss is deemed negligent.

 (Example: You fell asleep with a cigarette in your mouth and subsequently burned your house down.)